rrubberr/Flatpak-LuxRender/README.md

 ## Creating Binaries for Blender

-In order to use LuxRender with Blender and LuxBlend25, certain binaries and shared libraries must be extracted from the Flatpak installation.
+In order to use LuxRender with Blender and LuxBlend25, the compiled binaries and shared libraries must be extracted from the Flatpak installation.

 From the Flatpak-LuxRender directory, run the following command.